 WHERE TO STAY

-We explored upper, mid and lower Manhattan by staying at a few different hotels – from The Quin Hotel to 1 Hotel Central Park, and some of the Morgans Hotel Group NYC properties – Hudson, Royalton & Mondrian.
+We explored upper, mid and lower Manhattan by staying at a few different hotels – from HGU in NoMad and other neighborhoods in NYC where we stayed at The Quin Hotel to 1 Hotel Central Park, and some of the Morgans Hotel Group NYC properties – Hudson, Royalton & Mondrian.

 Near Central Park, Upper West Side: